oVirt/ovirt-site/source/uncategorized/infiniband.html.md

 ## IPoIB

 IP over Infiniband (IPoIB) is an encapsulation of TCP packets inside Infiniband packets.
-That adds a lot of overhead but comined with an NFS server it is the easiest setup that is fully supported within OVirt.
+That adds a lot of overhead but combined with an NFS server it is the easiest setup that is fully supported within OVirt.

 ### Hypervisor node setup